 We don’t take Internet security seriously unless we get hacked, lose money on the internet, or get scammed.
 Users need to take Internet security and privacy seriously before any mishappening.

-The Internet security issue is a common online threat but the social networks are also filled with scammers and cybercriminals.
+The Internet security issue is a common online threat, but social networks are also filled with scammers and cybercriminals.
 One of the most powerful innovations in the short history of the Internet represents the emergence of social networks. which has expanded even more opportunities for communication between people, no matter where they are.

 Some Internet applications have led to difficulties with privacy, opening up debates about whether social networks are actually of commercial interest.
 Or creating new communications and connecting people around the planet.

 The privacy of the individual, on the other hand, encompasses a whole range of different rights.
 But the part that is most exposed to abuse via the Internet relations of personal data.

 Risks of misuse of personal data relating to identity theft, misuse of data on personalities, making purchases online, and misuse of personal data for commercial purposes (unauthorized sale, unwanted “spam” emails, etc.).

 Internet Security Tips For Every User

 Prevention is better than cure, and it applies to the Internet as well.
 Here are some important tips every Internet user should know.